aditya1962/PostOShare/README.md

 <h3 id="encryption">Encryption</h3>

 PostOShare uses AES 128 to encrypt and decrypt passwords.
 The encryption and decryption process are based on AES Counter Mode (CTR).
 A derived key is used using the pbkdf2 library based on username as the salt.

+<h3 id="contributions"> Contributing to PostOShare </a>

+Contributing guidelines to PostOShare can be found in <a href="https://github.com/aditya1962/PostOShare/blob/contributing/contribution.md"> contributing to PostOShare </a>

 <h3 id="license"> License </h3>